Some weeks ago I have decided to start all new projects rather with the programming language D than with C++. My reasons are the following:

 My sample programs try to implement this picture:

 The main program creates three threads.
 These threads try to increment a thread-external variable commonCount.
-As "increment" means: write this variable we need a synchronization mechanism.
-In many programming languages you have to use mutexes or semaphores or critical sections - constructs which are not always covered by the languages but rather by the operating systems.
+As "increment" means: "write this variable" we need a synchronization mechanism.
+In many programming languages you have to use mutexes or semaphores or critical sections - constructs which are not always covered by the languages but rather by the operating systems or by APIs.

 I demonstrate this in my sample programs threadsV1a.d and in threadsV1b.d.
 Both programs use the Thread object from import file core.thread.
 Mutexes (see the Mutex class in core.sync.mutex) are not needed for these simple applications.
 Whereas the sychronisation in the first sample program relies on the "shared" attribute the second sample program uses a slightly different approach: a synchronized code sequence in a member function called increment.